Neeber/NQN-QuizNight-App/README.md

 # QuizNight-App
-This is an an Application designed to run an online or in-person trivia night.
+**This is an an Application designed to run an online or in-person trivia night.**
+*Designed by Anthony Glynn*

 # Client Side
 Users connect to the Answer Sheet as required.